-In the second installment of our DIY litecoin mining guide, we’ll look at how to install and configure Linux to properly mine with your GPUs at optimal settings.
-Don’t be dissuaded if you’ve never used Linux before—our step-by-step guide makes it easy.
+In this second installment of our DIY Ethereum mining guide, we’ll look at how to install and configure Linux to setup your rig as an automated, remotely-manageable appliance.
+Don’t be dissuaded if you’ve never used Linux before—our step-by-step guide makes it simple!

 If you missed the hardware portion of our guide, make sure to check it out first.
 Otherwise, read on.